jeju5/management/cs/aws/aws_developer.md

   * write thru caching service: data is written in cache & back-end datastore.
   * suitable for eventual read consistency. (not suitable for strongly eventual read consistency)
   * no benefit for write intensive app. (doesn't help write operation)

 * DynamoDB Transaction
     * ACID transaction
       * atomic: each transaction is treated as a single unit
       * consistent: no data corruption
       * isolated: doesn't affect other data
-      * durable: when transaction is committed, data stays as committed (even when datacenter powerloss, for example)
+      * durable: when transaction is committed, data stays as committed (even when datacenter powerloss, for example

 * DynamoDB TTL
   * you can set up TTL for dynamoDB tables so that you don't keep irrelevant data.
   * TTL is expressed as epoch time(unix time stamp expression)
   * Console -> DynamoDB -> select table -> action: manage TTL
     * you can run preview TTL to see what happens afterward.

 * DynamoDB Streams
-  * time ordered stream of item-level modification(insert/update/delete)
+  * "time ordered stream of item-level modification" (insert/update/delete)
   * logs are stored encrypted and for 24hrs.
   * only accessible thru dedicated dynamodb api endpoint.
   * can be used as a datasource for Lambda function